primo4586/Robot-code-2025-primo/README.md

 -tossCommand- straightforward

 # Elevator - shay
-there is two TalonFX, one needs to follow the other there is a func for that.
+there is two TalonFX, one needs to follow the other there is a func for that, and a digital switch

 *control system* - figure it out https://v6.docs.ctr-electronics.com/en/2024/docs/api-reference/device-specific/talonfx/basic-pid-control.html + the next page

  the command are as following.
 -setHome- reset the incoders

--homeCommand- straightforward
+-homeCommand- use a switch add activate setHome()

 -relocateCommand- takes a given position and moves to that position